List of The Big Bang Theory franchise characters: Alex Jensen

 Alex Jensen (Margo Harshman) is a Caltech graduate student who appears in season six.
 Sheldon hires her to review his kindergarten and elementary-school notebooks for any possible Nobel Prize–winning research and attend to the tasks that Sheldon perceives as a waste of his own valuable time, such as buying Amy a Valentine's Day gift.

-Alex takes an interest in pursuing a relationship with Leonard (despite his involvement with Penny), though he is oblivious to her romantic overtures.
+Alex attempts to initiate a relationship with Leonard despite his involvement with Penny, but he is oblivious to her romantic overtures.

 Althea Robinson

 Althea Robinson (Vernee Watson) is a nurse and receptionist at the hospital.
-She operated the sperm clinic during the original (unaired) Pilot episode when Leonard and Sheldon were considering donating.
-She was also present when Howard needed assistance in buying time to keep Leonard from returning home to see his surprise party getting set up.
-In Season 4 when Howard had a 'mishap' with a robot arm, she freed him by shutting off the computer.
-In Season 10, she appears in "The Birthday Synchronicity", serving as the delivery room nurse when Bernadette was having her baby, and is confused by the presence of Stuart and Raj alongside Howard, wondering if it is a "Mamma Mia!" scenario.
+She operates the sperm clinic during the original (unaired) Pilot episode when Leonard and Sheldon are considering donating.
+She is also present when Howard needs assistance delaying Leonard in order to set up a surprise party.
+In Season 4 when Howard had an accident with a robotic arm, she frees him by shutting down the computer.
+In Season 10, she appears in "The Birthday Synchronicity", serving as the delivery room nurse when Bernadette was delivering her baby, and is confused by the presence of Stuart and Raj alongside Howard, wondering if it is a "Mamma Mia!" scenario.
 She is also the only character besides Leonard and Sheldon to be carried over from the original unaired pilot.
 Watson also portrays a younger version of Robinson in several episodes of Young Sheldon.